webquiz/release/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Add a minimal working example**
-Complete the template below to give a LaTeX file that is as small as possible and that reproduces your problem when run through LaTeX.
+Complete the template below to give a LaTeX file that is as small as possible and that reproduces your problem when run through WebQuiz.
 Please cut-and-paste the actual code rather than uploading a screenshot.

 ```
 \documentclass{webquiz}